 When NOT to rush the turnaround

 If the guest wasn't messy but actually damaged the apartment — blood on the duvet, vomit on the rug, broken furniture — DO NOT try to fix it in a one-hour turnaround.
-Block the next 1–2 days, pay the platform-covered relocation cost for the next guest, and do the job properly.
-An average turnaround costs 8–12 K HUF, but a "half-job" followed by a 2-star review costs 50 K HUF in lost revenue the following month.
+Block the next 1–2 days, and note that relocating the next guest is handled under the platform's own rules — this can be treated as a host cancellation and carry a penalty, so always coordinate with your operator — then do the job properly.
+A rushed turnaround followed by a 2-star review costs orders of magnitude more in the following month's revenue than a skipped step would ever save — rebuilding platform visibility takes weeks.